Shafayetsadi/green-galaxy/README.md

   Astro Cactus
 </h1>

 Astro Cactus is a simple opinionated starter built with the Astro framework.
-I am using it for my personal blog site.
+I am using it learn Astro and to build my personal website.

 ## Acknowledgment